JetBrains/teamcity-documentation/topics/setting-up-google-mail-and-google-talk-as-notification-servers.md

 <td>

-E\-mail address to send notifications from.
+Email address to send notifications from.

 </td></tr><tr>